- 80 Servers in 50 countries worldwide

 The provider definitely needs to be lauded here for offering such a great free trial when the norm is the opposite i.e. to be stingy and ask for a payment and give a refund validity period in the name of a trial.
 Not acceptable at all!

-More providers need to follow VPNSecure.Me’s free trial policy as it exemplifies the confidence the provider is willing to invest in and offer the service for 30 days free.
+More providers as listed in vpn reviews need to follow VPNSecure.Me’s free trial policy as it exemplifies the confidence the provider is willing to invest in and offer the service for 30 days free.

 A Free trial is not just a trial, it’s a statement, which when done right, shows that the provider trusts its service so much that it knows that if the buyer uses its service just once, it will definitely be willing to pay for the pricing plans.